 - making sure we respond quickly to complaints about poor hygiene or problems that would prevent users washing their hands

-- introduction of deep cleans within all or parts of buildings if we have a confirmed case of coronavirus, following government guidelines
+- introduction of additional cleaning processes which meet Public Health guidance and standards within all or parts of buildings if we have a confirmed case of coronavirus, following government guidelines

 - closing buildings where there are safety concerns